HubSpot CRM

 Options.Id String Optional HubSpot record ID for a single-record read.

-Options.Properties String Optional comma-separated list of HubSpot Property API names to include in the response.
+Options.Properties String Optional comma-separated list of HubSpot property API names to include in the response.

 Options.IncludeArchived Boolean Set to true to include archived records.